C. C. Beall

 Cecil Calvert Beall (1892–1970) was an American commercial illustrator and portrait painter.
 He did watercolor art and drawings for magazines and comic books.
 Beall designed posters for the United States government for war loan drives during World War II.

 Early life

-Beall was born on October 15, 1892, in Saratoga, Wyoming, with the given name Cecil Calvert.
+Beall was born on October 15, 1892, in Saratoga, Wyoming, with the given names Cecil Calvert.
 His parents were Charles W. Beall and Eugenia N. Beall.
 He had a brother who was a year older, Roger.

 Education

-Beall received tutoring from the Canadian-American painter George Brant Bridgman at the Art Students League in New York City.
+Beall received tutoring from the Canadian–American painter George Brant Bridgman at the Art Students League in New York City.
 While there he displayed his artwork and drawings at exhibits of the Society of Illustrators.
 Beall also attended Pratt Institute to learn the art of watercolor painting and poster drawing.